Whowong/CHH/GitLab/README.md

 9. Your pipelines across all projects should be allowed to run now and you are ready for the demo.

-## 1 Track you work in project boards
+## 1 Track your work in project boards

 Overview: Here we are going to go over the high level features that can enable you to sprint plan.
 We wont go through every single feature but by the end we hope this will help you get an idea of how this could work for your group.